 Experts also warn that paraquat dichloride poisoning could cause millions of extra cases of Parkinson’s Disease, with cases predicted to double.

-If you or a loved one have been diagnosed with Parkinson’s Disease after exposure to paraquat weed killer, contact the top-rated personal injury lawyers of Bisnar Chase for a free consultation and expert guidance.
+If you or a loved one have been diagnosed with Parkinson’s Disease after exposure to paraquat weed killer, contact the top-rated Paraquat Lawsuit Lawyers of Bisnar Chase for a free consultation and expert guidance.

 Paraquat Poisoning Lawsuits

 In 2017, a paraquat poisoning lawsuit was filed by agricultural workers in Illinois who developed Parkinson’s Disease and had been exposed to paraquat.
 It was filed against Syngenta and Growmark, and an amendment was later made to add Chevron Chemical to the defendants.